quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 ## STEP1: Importing data, summarize the results, and examining quality of the reads.
 Usually, by applying a *paired ends* sequencing layout we obtain 2 *fastq* file per each processed sample.
 Technically, it means that our data are already demultiplexed. *What does it means?*.
 It means we sequenced more samples in a single sequencing run and the machine have already seperated our data according to specific index.
 ---

-Take a look as the sequences are (in the most cases) generated
+Take a look as the sequences are (in the most cases) generated:

 ![alt text](https://sfvideo.blob.core.windows.net/sitefinity/images/default-source/product-page-images/next-generation-sequencing/ngs_adapter_designs.png?sfvrsn=8ce20807_8)

-For more details
+For more details have a look here:

  [Illumina support](https://support.illumina.com/content/dam/illumina-support/documents/documentation/system_documentation/miseq/indexed-sequencing-overview-guide-15057455-04.pdf)